iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Cherry_OS.md

 _[Sent at 09:28 PM]_

 **KAI**<br>
 You have a point.
-Looks like we have a new band leader XD I'll book a practice room.
+Looks like we have a new band leader XD<br>
+I'll book a practice room.
 My friend's instrument store has access to physical spaces.<br>
 _[Sent at 09:28 PM]_

 **S.J.**<br>
 Thank you.
-Sorry for bothering everyone.
+Sorry for bothering everyone. <br>
 I look forward to seeing everyone.<br>
 _[Sent at 09:28 PM]_